World energy supply and consumption

-Of about 50 billion tonnes worldwide annual total greenhouse gas emissions, 36 billion tonnes of carbon dioxide was emitted due to energy (almost all from fossil fuels) in 2021.
-The goal, set in the Paris Agreement to limit climate change, will not nearly be reached.
-Several scenarios to achieve the goal are developed.
+Two key problems with energy production and consumption are greenhouse gas emissions and environmental pollution.
+Of about 50 billion tonnes worldwide annual total greenhouse gas emissions, 36 billion tonnes of carbon dioxide was a result of energy use (almost all from fossil fuels) in 2021.
+Many scenarios have been envisioned to reduce greenhouse gas emissions, usually by the name of net zero emissions.